 Dr. Kaila Holtz

-Dr. Kaila Holtz, Triumph Health’s Medical Director, is a fellow of the Royal College of Physicians and Surgeons in Physical Medicine and Rehabilitation and Clinical Assistant Professor at the University of British Columbia (UBC) where she completed both her medical training (2013) and residency (2019).
+Dr. Kaila Holtz, Triumph Health’s Medical Director is a fellow of the Royal College of Physicians and Surgeons in Physical Medicine and Rehabilitation.
+She is also board certified in the United States.
+In her last year of training, she completed a focused fellowship in Sports Medicine.

 I graduated from the National University of Ireland, Galway with a bachelor of science degree in Physiology.
 I then completed a masters in physiotherapy at Queen Margaret University, Edinburgh, United Kingdom.